junokili/Surabaya-Kita/README.md

 ## Introduction

-This project has been developed as a full-stack site, Surabaya Kita that allows a database of registered users to manage a common dataset, which comprises a variety of community events.
+This project is a full-stack site, Surabaya Kita, that allows a database of registered users to manage a common dataset, which comprises a variety of community events.
+ It can be accessed here http://surabaya-kita.herokuapp.com/

 The site is based around an independent cafe, set up by a foreigner who moved to a new city in Indonesia and wanted to meet new people and find some fun acitvities to do within their community.
 The site also provides some brief information about the café and its story, including a map and contact functions.
-By basing the events site around the cafe, the site owner can increase their customer base and sales by hosting users events within the cafe.

-Users are able to locate all the events avaialble and also create, edit and delete their own events, while the site owner has full control over the database.
+Users are able to view and search all the events avaialble and also create, edit and delete their own events, while the site owner maintains admin control over the database.
+By basing the events site around the cafe, the site owner can add value to their community and increase their customer base and sales by hosting user events within the cafe.

 ## UX